Find industry contacts & talent representation

 For two reasons.
 He wanted to start his nose bleeding again so that he could go home and get out of his date with Gloria (Patricia Farr).
 Moreso, he wanted a reason to leave so that he didn't have to watch Ann and Jeff (Gene Raymond) on their date.

 About 40 minutes into the film, when David and Jeff leave Ann's apartment building and go their separate ways, Hitch walks by the building from left to right.
-A photo of his cameo can be seen here.
+A 100-pixel-high freeze frame of his cameo can be seen here.

 Jeff and Ann go to Lake Placid for a weekend only to find that the person in the cabin next to Ann's cabin is David.
 Ann puts on a big ruse, as though she and Jeff are getting loudly romantic.
 David gets upset and tries to break them up.
 In his attempts to restrain Ann, he puts her in a headlock.
 Ann screams and calls to Jeff for help.
 Jeff breaks them up.
 Ann wants Jeff to hit David, but Jeff forgives him instead.
 Ann throws a huge hissyfit just as Jeff's very Southern conservative parents enter the cabin.
 Jeff's father forbids any marriage between him and Ann, but Ann announces that she would never marry such a stuffed shirt and spineless jellyfish anyway.
 Ann decides to lspend the evening at the lodge instead of her cabin.
 Since it's after hours and there's no transportation, she intends to ski the half-mile to the lodge, but she can't figure out how to put on the skis.
 David helps her, but then she can't figure out how to stand up in them.
 As Ann throws yet another hissyfit, David bends over and kisses her.
 "Oh, David!
 Oh...David!
 Oooooh, David.!"